Buying a home if you're a disabled person

 Depending on your circumstances and the adaptations you require, you may be eligible for a grant from the council to help you pay for these adaptations.
 This can be complicated, and you should get the help of an occupational therapist to help you decide what adaptations you need to make your home suitable.

 If you are ineligible for grant funding, you should then get a quote from a joiner and/or builder to make sure you can afford to get the work done.
+You can find a builder at the Federation of Master Builders' Find A Builder website.

 Will I need planning permission and/or a building warrant?